denten-books/plain-text/1-metaphor.md

 foot was used as a typographical flourish to decorate centuries-old family-tree diagrams.
-In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available us.
+In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
 We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
 By contrast, the *pied de grue* contained within the English *pedigree* is no longer accessible to the average speaker.
 In the first case the metaphor is merely tired, where it is completely dead in the other.
-In use, naturalized metaphors like "grasping" and "pedigree" lose their symbolic connotations.
+All habituated metaphors like "grasping" and "pedigree" lose their symbolic connotations in use.
 But unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
 The underlying metaphor THE MIND IS LIKE A HAND generates other meaningful phrases like "you have to *let go* of this idea."
-The crane's foot does not.
-A conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
+The crane's foot in the English "pedigree" has stopped generating new metaphors.
+The conventional notion of dead metaphors does not appropriately differentiate between the two cases [@lakoff_death_1987;
 @muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
 Furthermore, we might add that a wholly unmotivated metaphor does no work at all.
-Thus the nonsensical riddle the Mad Hatter famously posed to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
-The dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln4-carroll] No domain mapping happens between ravens and writing desks.
+Thus the Mad Hatter poses his famous nonsensical riddle Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
+The complete dissimilarity between the two domains---of animals and furniture---prevents any productive congruence.[^ln4-carroll] No domain mapping happens between ravens and writing desks.
 Not having been born, the metaphor dies in yet another sense.

-With these comments on broken and dead metaphors in mind, we may ask: To what extent does the interface metaphor live by the above definitions?
-When discarding a document into a trash bin, in our reoccurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
+With these comments on broken and dead metaphors in mind, we may ask: To what extent does the interface metaphor live or die by the above definitions?
+When discarding a document into a trash bin, in our recurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
+The icon should work similarly to the object it purports to simulate.
 Instead, the *idea* of discarding something substitutes for the *material reality* of the corresponding action.
 The concept blends not with another conceptual domain but with the material affordances of the target medium.
-Such material affordances---our ability to actually discard data, for example---stand in arbitrary relationship to the source domain.
+Such material affordances---our ability to actually discard data, for example---stand in an arbitrary relationship to the source domain.
 Simply put, we expect the thing to be deleted, but it is not.
-The incongruence breaks Lakoff's Invariance Principle.
-Whatever structural changes we expect to happen in the source domain do not carry on to the target.
+This incongruence breaks Lakoff's Invariance Principle.
+Whatever structural changes we expect to happen in the source domain do not carry over to the target.
 The metaphor breaks almost as badly as the transference between desks and ravens.
 The appearance of taking out the trash without the corresponding erasure of data becomes a dead metaphor even under Lakoff's strict definitions.
 As was the case with the "crane's foot" in the English "pedigree," the user of the simulated document dustbin is missing one part of the metaphor equation.
 Where in the case of "pedigree" English speakers fail to grasp the source or the tenor of the metaphoric substitution, the case of the virtual dustbin is missing the target, or the vehicle of the action.
 Discarding a document into